THE CANYONS SOUNDTRACK / INDIEWIRE

 However, with the advent of iTunes and other online marketplaces for songs, the soundtrack industry began to rapidly collapse due in part to the fact that consumers no longer needed to purchase a packaged collection of songs that they may have liked from a movie because they could now buy any of them individually -and from any source that popped up on their screen.

-Generally a music buyer could care less what album the song or songs they like comes from so long as it’s available right now with the single click of a mouse.
-So, if the same songs appear on itunes in a number of different collections such as, the original albums on which they first appeared, another soundtrack or two, maybe a greatest hits collection or some other compilation -that’s basically Russian roulette for for the record label who released the soundtrack in question.
+Generally, a music buyer could care less what album the song or songs they like comes from so long as it’s available right now with a single click of a mouse.
+So, if the same songs appear on iTunes in several different collections such as the original albums on which they first appeared, another soundtrack or two, maybe a greatest hits collection, or some other compilation -that’s Russian roulette for the record label who released the soundtrack in question.
 Which collection will the consumer buy the songs they liked from?
 Which label gets the money?
 The consumer doesn’t care because it’s all the same recordings usually and now they are most likely just buying a single song or just a few songs and not the entire album anyway.
 And there goes the soundtrack biz…

 However, there are ways to mitigate that risk.
-Basically, the soundtrack market has become more niche and like any niche market success within that requires delivering something special to your audience, something they can’t just get from anyone.
+The soundtrack market has become more niche and like any niche market success within that requires delivering something special to your audience, something they can’t just get from anyone.
 The Drive soundtrack is a great example of this.
 Cliff Martinez created a compelling score that was the heartbeat of that film.
-His music wasn’t just underscore or punctuation, in my opinion it was crafted with a pop song mentality (albeit a very progressive one) and many the song contributions from other featured artists were unique to the film -in other words, unavailable on other collections.
+His music wasn’t just “underscore” or punctuation, in my opinion, it was crafted with a pop song mentality (albeit a very progressive one) and many of the song contributions from other featured artists were unique to the film -in other words, unavailable on other collections.
 When Drive first came out all I remember hearing people talking about was the soundtrack and where they could get those songs.
-Luckily for the film, the answer to that question was for the most part “buy the soundtrack” because you cant get most of that music elsewhere.
+Luckily for the film, the answer to that question was for the most part “buy the soundtrack” because you can’t get most of that music elsewhere.

 We’ll see how things work out in this regard but I think that between all of the intrigue in the movie and the economic realities described herein, perhaps we will be pleasantly surprised with how the soundtrack does.
 Who knows.